Harvard Undergraduate Council: Abolition of the Undergraduate Council (2021-22)

 Nevertheless, the Undergraduate Council continued to suffer from widespread distrust and disillusionment.
-In Fall 2020, Harvard students launched a campaign encouraging students to waive the $200 fee that funded the UC's activities.
+In fall 2020, Harvard students launched a campaign encouraging students to waive the $200 fee that funded the UC's activities.
 On November 13, 2021, Harvard undergraduates elected a presidential ticket that promised to "Defund the UC."
 A Winter 2022 Harvard Political Review poll found that the Undergraduate Council had a 9 percent approval rating.
+Harvard students organized to abolish the UC by distributing the treatise "On Representative Student Government" by "John Harvard."

 On March 31, 2022, the student body voted to dissolve the UC and replace it with a new student government by a margin of 76 percent to 24 percent.
 57 percent of undergraduates turned out to vote despite the attempts of some UC proponents to boycott the election.
 Supporters of abolishing the Undergraduate Council coalesced around the slogan "Vote Yes for Change," while opponents launched the Know Your Vote movement and claimed that dissolving the UC would decrease student representation and undermine Harvard's diversity.
 After the vote, controversy emerged over uncertainties regarding club funding and conflicting communications from council members.
 A transition meeting was held on April 4 of council members and club leaders to establish interim funding procedures and program continuations.

-Every Harvard undergraduate received $10 from a sum of $125,325.44 that had been withheld from the UC while it was being audited by Risk Management and Audit Services.
+On April 5, 2022, every Harvard undergraduate received $10 from a sum of $125,325.44 that had been withheld from the UC while it was being audited by Risk Management and Audit Services.
+On April 11, 2022, Risk Management and Audit Services released the results of its financial and operational audit of the UC in a 17-page report.
+The audit concluded that "the system of internal control at the UC is inadequate" because "one individual has control over disbursing funds," the UC "does not use software for budgeting, accounting, and financial reporting," and "spending is not tracked against the budget."
+The auditors found that the UC spent $2,190 on Patagonia sweaters, spent $6,758 on a Sunapee, NH members retreat, and made a contribution of $21,570 to the Black Lives Matter movement "without DSO approval," answering longstanding student questions about the UC's financial management.

 The replacement organization, the Harvard Undergraduate Association, intended to address many of the alleged problems of the prior organization, such as a widespread lack of confidence in the Undergraduate Council, allegations of Undergraduate Council financial mismanagement, and the Undergraduate Council's existing representation plan.
 This new body included fewer elected representatives and solicited undergraduate volunteers to join one of the organization's issue-focused teams.

 The fall of the Undergraduate Council sparked widespread campus discussions, ranging from the serious to the satirical.
 Campus administrators, such as Dean of Harvard College Rakesh Khurana, frequently commented on the fall of the UC.
-The Harvard Crimson's magazine satirically compared the abolition of the UC to the fall of the Soviet Union.
+The Harvard Crimsons magazine satirically compared the abolition of the UC to the fall of the Soviet Union.